List of Kamen Rider Fourze characters: Miu Kazashiro

-Five years later, as of the events of Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Kazashiro has become a successful model.
+Five years later, as of the events of Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Miu has become a successful model.

 Miu Kazashiro is portrayed by Rikako Sakata (坂田 梨香子, Sakata Rikako).

 JK

 Kaizo Jingu (神宮 海蔵, Jingū Kaizō), better known as "JK" (JK（ジェイク）, Jeiku), is a cowardly first-year, later second-year, AGHS student with a gaudy appearance who serves as an information broker, trading secrets for favors.
 In his youth, he dreamed of becoming a rock star like his father, Keizo, and formed a rock band with his friend Tojiro Goto, only to give up the dream upon realizing he cannot sing.
-After learning of Gentaro Kisaragi's identity as Kamen Rider Fourze, JK agrees to keep the former's secret in exchange for protection from Fumihiro Nitta, a student the latter had wronged, while secretly intending to steal one of Kisaragi's Astroswitches in an attempt to teach him a lesson about trust.
+After learning of Gentaro Kisaragi's identity as Kamen Rider Fourze, JK agrees to keep the former's secret in exchange for protection from Fumihiro Nitta, a student the latter had wronged, while secretly intending to steal one of Gentaro's Astroswitches in an attempt to teach him a lesson about trust.
 However, JK is captured by Nitta, rescued by Kisaragi, and learns the true meaning of friendship before joining the Kamen Rider Club, using his connections to aid the group in identifying Switchers, Zodiarts, and their targets.

 Following Miu Kazashiro and Shun Daimonji's graduation, JK becomes the Powerdizer's secondary pilot and sets up an internet radio show called DJ Gene Milky Night Carnival under the alias "DJ Gene" as a means of living out his childhood dream.
 When Goto returns as a Zodiarts and uses his powers to increase the show's popularity, JK finds himself conflicted by his loyalties to the Kamen Rider Club and refusal to give up on his dreams like his father had.
 Upon discovering Goto was brainwashing people, JK ends DJ Gene Milky Night Carnival in favor of cherishing his friendships.

 Five years later, as of the events of the crossover film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, JK has become a journalist.

 JK is portrayed by Shion Tsuchiya (土屋 シオン, Tsuchiya Shion).
 As a child, JK is portrayed by Wataru Sekine (関根 航, Sekine Wataru).